 The house has remarkably retained some of its original features despite 245 years and many owners.
 The front facade is original, built with rusticated board intended to look like dressed stone.
 The pedimented window frames are original, as well as its elaborate denticulated cornices.
 There are areas in the interior that have retained some of their original detail, including the paneled wainscot in the center hall on both floors, the spiral twist turned balusters, and the arched and pilastered compass head window at the upper landing.

 For years the Sawyer Free Library has dreamed of repairing and preserving this well-loved house.
-Finally this process has begun thanks to a generous donation from the Dusky Foundation.
+The plan for the 2025 Saunders House preserves the significant architectural features for historic study and restores the rooms for contemporary community use.
+The Saunders House will continue to be joined to the Sawyer Free Library and will be open to the public.
 We hope our patrons and citizens are as thrilled as we are to see the years peeled away to reveal its former grandeur.

 *Prudence Paine Fish.
 Antique Houses of Gloucester (Charleston, SC: History Press, 2007) 29.